-The oldest property in the Alexander Hotels collection, Langshott Manor's Hotel's history dates back to 1580.
-Our Moat Mews is home to bedrooms and suites named after Henry VIII and his wives as an homage to the incredible history of this country manor house.
+The second oldest property in the Alexander Hotel Collection, Langshott Manor's history dates back to 1580.
+Our Moat Mews is home to bedrooms and suites named after Henry VIII and his wives are an homage to the incredible history of this country manor house.

 We join this story in October 1997.
-Langshott became the second property in the Alexander Hotels family.
+Langshott became the second property in the AHC family.
 We have spent the last 20 years lovingly restoring it to its former glory.
-We've built a new restaurant as well as a new wing of bedrooms to create the captivating, historic country manor hotel you see today.
+We've built a new restaurant as well as a new wing of bedrooms to create the captivating, historic property you see today.

-Want to know more about Alexander Hotels?
+Want to know more about the Alexander Hotel Collection?
 Click the buttons below to view the history of our other properties.

 For old times' sake